 In 1920, the College was temporarily converted into an English style prep school.

 One of the students at the prep school in the years before World War Two was actor Lee Marvin.

 Although Lee didn't graduate, he was quite an athlete and starred in several sports.

 It is rumored that Lee was expelled from St. Leo and joined the Marine Corps just in time to see serious action in the South Pacific in World War Two.

-The aerial photo below shows what it looked like in 1959.
+The aerial photo above shows what it looked like in 1959.
 The rest is history, with St. Leo being upgraded in 1999 from college to university status.